miku/dwstalk/README.md

 * takes a two-column file
 * breaks it up into smaller chunks (e.g. 64MB)
-* spawns a sqlite3 call for each chunk and use `.import`
+* spawns a sqlite3 process for each chunk and uses `.import`

 Data is [piped
 into](https://github.com/miku/makta/blob/6dfae3bbd480bc330a30b53898b0562e8c7fbfb1/utils.go#L26-L56)